FARM1150 – Pharmaceutical Based Biochemistry

 • 13 hours laboratory exercises (2 exercises total) - compulsory

-• 20 hours group teaching - including presentation during the course of the semester
+• 20 hours group teaching (K1-K20) - including presentation during the course of the semester - compulsory attendance minimum 50% for group teaching K1-K10, and minimum 50% for group teaching K11-K20.

 • 2 hours cross disciplinary group session - compulsory

-Compulsory participation in the teaching must be completed and approved and compulsory submissions must be approved in order to be able to take the exam.
+Compulsory participation in the teaching must be completed and approved and compulsory submissions must be approved in order to be eligible to take the exam.

 Read more about what applies in the event of absence from compulsory activities.